Docker Swarm vs Kubernetes: Key Considerations in 2026

 Key takeaways

-• How Docker Swarm and Kubernetes work
+• How Docker Swarm and Kubernetes actually work

-• Where each fits best
+• Where each platform fits today

 Docker Swarm vs Kubernetes at a glance